kubernetes/enhancements/keps/sig-cloud-provider/2395-removing-in-tree-cloud-providers/README.md

 ## Motivation

-Motiviation behind this effort is to allow cloud providers to develop and make releases independent from the core Kubernetes release cycle.
+Motivation behind this effort is to allow cloud providers to develop and make releases independent from the core Kubernetes release cycle.
 The de-coupling of cloud provider code allows for separation of concern between "Kubernetes core" and the cloud providers within the ecosystem.
 In addition, this ensures all cloud providers in the ecosystem are integrating with
 Kubernetes in a consistent and extendable way.